Morwenn/cpp-sort/README.md

 # Thanks

+> *I got a new car.
+I just need to put it together.
+They’re easier to steal piece by
+> piece.*
+> — Jarod Kintz, $3.33

 Even though some parts of the library are [original research](https://github.com/Morwenn/cpp-sort/wiki/Original-research) and some others correspond to custom and rather naive implementations of standard sorting algorithms, **cpp-sort** also reuses a great deal of code from open-source